AbhishekGhume/Offline-Cheating/README.md

 - 100% Offline
 - No internet usage
-- No logging
+- No telemetry
 - No tracking
-- No API keys
+- No API tokens

 ---

 ## ⚠️ Disclaimer

-This project is for **educational and experimentation purposes only**.
+This project is intended for **educational and experimental use only**.
-Do not use it for academic dishonesty or violating platform rules or policies.
+Do not use this tool for academic dishonesty or violating institutional rules.

 ---